ShiyaoC/yoyo-page/docs/gsoc.md

 # Google summer  of code notes

+## Special notes
+### What if qa fails
+Before running `./check ...`, run `pmseries --load "{source.path: \"PATH/pcp/qa/archives/proc\"}"`.
+* If unable to connect to redis server with the error msg 'Segmentation fault (core dumped)', try to run `sudo make clean` and rebuild the project.
+This should solve the segmentation fault problem.

 ## Early June (Week 1 & Week2)
 1. Set up testing environment
 * Use the following commands to check which .so is linked